Museum of Cider

-The Cider Museum is a museum in Hereford, England, about the history of cider.
+The Museum of Cider, formerly the Cider Museum, is a museum in Hereford, England, about the history of cider.
 The museum was set up as a Trust in the 1970s by Bertram Bulmer, Norman Weston and the Director of Long Ashton Research Station, John Hudson.
 They realised that unless a collection was started, then much of the story of cider making would be lost.
 Initially, the aim was to represent the international history of cider-making, but the majority of the collections have been drawn from England and the West Country.

 The museum is housed in a former cider-making factory at Pomona Place in Hereford, which dates back to 1888.
 This was the birthplace of Bulmer's Cider.
 Henry Percival Bulmer started making cider in 1887 and was joined by his brother Fred from Cambridge.
 A year later they purchased a plot of ground on the outskirts of Hereford to build a 'shack' to make and store cider.
 Extensive cellars were later excavated in 1889 and the building was extended to incorporate both the factory and offices, with a grand new frontage added in the 1920s.

+The museum is operated by the Hereford Cider Museum Trust, a registered charity.